 After my meetings with younger Russians, including a lecture to students at the Finance Academy of the Russian Government, I believe that change is only a matter of time.
 As Professor Richard Pipes of Harvard observed a few years ago:

 Russians under thirty react very differently to the new conditions than their frightened and bewildered elders.
 They like the changes: they are quickly learning to swim in the turbulent waters of a free economy and looking confidently to the future that will assure them of financial independence.
 They display the sense of competence and self-assurance that possession and, it seems, even the anticipation of possession have been observed to bring about.
 And they are the Russia of tomorrow; for as Coleridge once wrote, there is “but one infallible source of political prophecy,” and that is the knowledge of the principles and opinions that guide men between the ages of twenty and thirty.
 If this is true, there are grounds for believing that when the inevitable time comes for Russia’s young to take charge, a different and much better Russia will emerge.

 The future will weigh more heavily than the past.
 Putin can begin creating that future by removing artificial obstacles to high growth and thereby drawing on the energies of all Russians.
 If he moves in that direction, he will be doing nothing less than sparking a revolution.
 If he does not, Russia will have to wait for the new generation to take over.

-(José Piñera is president of the International Center for Pension Reform and co-chairman of the Cato Institute Project on Social Security Privatization.
-As minister of labor and social security from 1978 to 1980, he was responsible for the privatization of the Chilean pension system.
+(José Piñera is president of the International Center for Pension Reform and co-chairman of the Cato Institute Project on Social Security Choice.
+As Minister of Labor and Social Security of Chile from 1978 to 1980, he was responsible for the creation of the system of individual retirement accounts (also called "capitalization system").
 He thanks Ian Vásquez, director of the Cato Project on Global Economic Liberty, for his help in preparing this report and for joining him in Moscow).